Services for Running Jobs

 _CONDOR_WRAPPER_ERROR_FILEis only set when the administrator has installed a USER_JOB_WRAPPER.
 If this file exists, HTCondor assumes that the job wrapper has failed and copies the contents of the file to the StarterLog for the administrator to debug the problem.

-OMP_NUM_THREADSis set to the number of cpu cores provisioned to this job.
+TF_NUM_THREADSare set to the number of cpu cores provisioned to this job.
 Should be at least RequestCpus, but HTCondor may match a job to a bigger slot.
 Jobs should not spawn more than this number of cpu-bound threads, or their performance will suffer.
-Many third party libraries like OpenMP obey this environment variable.
+Many third party libraries like OpenMP obey these environment variables.

 X509_USER_PROXYgives the full path to the X.509 user proxy file if one is associated with the job.
 Typically, a user will specify x509userproxy in the submit description file.

-HTCondor provides a method for running jobs to read or write information to or from the submit machine, called “chirp”.
+HTCondor provides a method for running jobs to read or write information to or from the access point, called “chirp”.
 Chirp allows jobs to

-- Write to the job ad in the schedd.
-This can be used for long-running jobs to write progress information back to the submit machine, so that a condor_q query will reveal how far along a running job is.
+Write to the job ad in the schedd.
+This can be used for long-running jobs to write progress information back to the access point, so that a condor_q query will reveal how far along a running job is.
 Or, if a job is listening on a network port, chirp can write the port number to the job ad, so that others can connect to this job.

-- Read a file from the submit machine.
-This allows a job to read a file from the submit machine at runtime.
+Read a file from the access point.
+This allows a job to read a file from the access point at runtime.
 While file transfer is generally a better approach, file transfer requires the submitter to know the files to be transferred at submit time.

-- Write a file to the submit machine.
-Again, while file transfer is usually the better choice, with chirp, a job can write intermediate results back to the submit machine before the job exits.
+Write a file to the access point.
+Again, while file transfer is usually the better choice, with chirp, a job can write intermediate results back to the access point before the job exits.

 HTCondor ships a command-line tool, called condor_chirp that can do these actions, and provides python bindings so that they can be done natively in Python.